 If you have questions about the Biology major, please e-mail firstname.lastname@example.org.

-To keep track of your progress towards the degree, please print out a copy of our checklist:
+To keep track of your progress towards the degree, please print out a copy of the appropriate checklist:

 If you would like to inquire about placement in advanced courses, or if you'd like petition the faculty for elective credit for an outside course (e.g. study abroad or a 5 college course), please see the Guidelines.